I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdriver-createpreallocatedwdfmemory.md

 <p>A UMDF driver can call <b>CreatePreallocatedWdfMemory</b> if it must create a memory object that represents a pre-existing memory buffer.
 For example, the driver might receive a driver-defined structure within a buffer for an I/O request that contains an internal I/O control code.
 The driver can call <b>CreatePreallocatedWdfMemory</b> to create a memory object so that the driver can pass the structure to an I/O target. </p>

-<p>After a UMDF driver calls <b>CreatePreallocatedWdfMemory</b>, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff560162">IWDFMemory::SetBuffer</a> to assign a different buffer to the memory object that <b>CreatePreallocatedWdfMemory</b> created. </p>
+<p>After a UMDF driver calls <b>CreatePreallocatedWdfMemory</b>, the driver can call <a href="wdf.iwdfmemory_setbuffer">IWDFMemory::SetBuffer</a> to assign a different buffer to the memory object that <b>CreatePreallocatedWdfMemory</b> created. </p>

 <p>When the framework memory object that <b>CreatePreallocatedWdfMemory</b> created is deleted, the framework does not deallocate the pre-existing buffer.
-Likewise, a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff560162">IWDFMemory::SetBuffer</a> does not deallocate the previously assigned buffer.</p>

-<p>The following code example shows how to create a memory object for a buffer.</p>

-<p>The <b>CreatePreallocatedWdfMemory</b> method creates a framework memory object for a buffer that the driver previously allocated or obtained. </p>

-<p>A UMDF driver can call <b>CreatePreallocatedWdfMemory</b> if it must create a memory object that represents a pre-existing memory buffer.
-For example, the driver might receive a driver-defined structure within a buffer for an I/O request that contains an internal I/O control code.
-The driver can call <b>CreatePreallocatedWdfMemory</b> to create a memory object so that the driver can pass the structure to an I/O target. </p>

-<p>After a UMDF driver calls <b>CreatePreallocatedWdfMemory</b>, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff560162">IWDFMemory::SetBuffer</a> to assign a different buffer to the memory object that <b>CreatePreallocatedWdfMemory</b> created. </p>

-<p>When the framework memory object that <b>CreatePreallocatedWdfMemory</b> created is deleted, the framework does not deallocate the pre-existing buffer.
-Likewise, a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff560162">IWDFMemory::SetBuffer</a> does not deallocate the previously assigned buffer.</p>
+Likewise, a call to <a href="wdf.iwdfmemory_setbuffer">IWDFMemory::SetBuffer</a> does not deallocate the previously assigned buffer.</p>

 <p>The following code example shows how to create a memory object for a buffer.</p>